-It’s about that time again.
 Although fleas and ticks pose a threat to pets year-round, they become most active during the warmer months, starting as early as March in some areas of the United States.
-Find your state on the map shown here to learn when your pets are most at risk.
+Find your state on the map shown here to learn when your pets are most at risk for fleas and ticks.